CharlieWoodhouse/Land_of_Despair/README.md

 **Early gameplay**

--Character Movement and shooting has been added
+- Character Movement and shooting has been added
--The hazards (Enemies) will chase the player and make them loose a life -Points are rewarded when eliminating a zombie
+- The hazards (Enemies) will chase the player and make them loose a life
+- Points are rewarded when eliminating a zombie
--A round base has been added allow for hoards to spawn each round increasing in numbers and allowing for more of a challenge
+- A round base has been added allow for hoards to spawn each round increasing in numbers and allowing for more of a challenge

 **Finished gameplay**

 Including all the early gameplay features as already stated.
--A Game Over screen has been added, showing the round survived to and the overall score achieved -Updated Player and Zombie textures which both changes depending on movement -Collectable points have been added, allow the player to increase their score by picking up the items.
+- A Game Over screen has been added, showing the round survived to and the overall score achieved
+- Updated Player and Zombie textures which both changes depending on movement
+- Collectable points have been added, allow the player to increase their score by picking up the items.
--Background image added
+- Background image added
--Timer has been added in the top right
+- Timer has been added in the top right

 > ### Review